CSjiade/Huawei_Cloud_Hackathon/README.md

 **Hackathon Result:** Semi-Finalist :slightly_frowning_face:

 **Background:** This product is a mobile app that aims to facilitate transaction of used office equipment in the B2B and B2C market.
-It was built as a solution to address the problem of rising environmental emissions as per of the <br/>
+It was built as a solution to address the problem statement of rising environmental emissions in the Hacakthon the <br/>
 **Product Description** <br/>
 A full stack Ecommerce app for users to sell and purchase used office equipment.
 The app also comes with Machine Learning functinalities such as  Classification of the age of the product using computer vision and estimation of the price of the product using a DecisionTreeRegressor <br/>